stephancheng/perceptron/README.md

 ### Feature extration
 Input features are extracted by Hu Moments, Haralick Texture and 3-color Histogram.
-Using the feature_extract.py to transform the images into csv files that will later be passed to the model You will need txt files with first column as link to the image and second as its class value.
+Using the "feature_extract.py" to transform the images into csv files that will later be passed to the model.
+You will need txt files with first column as link to the image and second as its class value.
 The txt files are named train.txt, val.txt, test.txt.
-Spcify bin size, fix image size in the main function.
+Specify bin size, fix image size in the main function.

 ### Perceptron
 Sigmoid activation is appied in the hidden layer and softmax is appied in the output.
-Regularization is also included, user can specify whether to add it by the parameter.
+Regularization is also included, user can specify whether to add it by the parameter "lambda".
 To build a model, make the class perceptron with following parameters:
 * x_train: the feature of the image, read from the csv file from feature_extract.py
 * y_train: one hot label, read from the class value of txt file and turn into one hot label by the function